 Once again though the truth is not easy to speak, and may not be easy to hear.

 For several months my visits to the hospital have become more and more difficult to justify, given my attitude to the treatments on offer.
 Nevertheless I have been scanned and had my blood tested so that knowledge of my condition exists for others.
-I have had conversations with wonderful, caring people at the Edinburgh Cancer Centre and Maggie’s.
+I have had conversations with wonderful, caring people at the Edinburgh Cancer Centre and at Maggie’s.
 I have also been preparing for this moment.
 From the beginning there has never been anything else for me but postponing the inevitable, which has been a highly successful strategy.
 It is my agency that keeps me going, the decision at every moment not to succumb, to remember now that I am alive and that this is all there is, there is no past, no trail of regrets, failures and missed opportunities, no future to be feared, no prospect of bodily collapse into pain, indignity and despair.
 Only the slow inhalation and exhalation of air.

 It is best to be plain.

 The disease has now invaded my bones.
-There are five or six hotspots in my rib cage and spine.
+There are five or six hotspots in my rib cage and spine where rogue prostate cells flourish.
 I saw these presented on a screen when my oncologist ran through the CT scan in all dimensions and showed me an image of my skeleton lighting up like a Christmas tree, at the exact same places I have experienced what seemed to be mild bruising, which I put down to the ordinary bumps and strains of an active life.
 For the next few days I compared this double experience of the internal structures of my body represented on a screen, with the feeling I have daily of my own body.
 I know now exactly where the cancer lies.
 My oncologist also pointed out the continuing enlargement of a couple of lymph nodes in my groin, which are now eminently targetable by clever radiography, to which I have consented.
 He was pleased at last I think to be able to offer me something I would accept.

 Although I am well aware that radiotherapy is highly damaging, I am also convinced that collateral damage is indeed minimised with very precise targeting by highly skilled radiographers using clever machinery, and in my case any side effects or permanent damage will be the least of my worries.